redazzo/rfd/readme.md

 Clone your newly-created repository, [**making sure you use ssh**](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
 This is more secure, and is required for the RFD commandline tool to function.

-Once you've cloned your repository, and have installed the rfd commandline tools, ensure you're in the root of the rfd repository, and initialise the empty repository using the init command -
+Once you've cloned your repository, and have installed the rfd commandline tools, ensure you're on the main branch and in the root of the rfd repository.
+Initialise the empty repository using the init command -

     $ rfd init